cingaldson/VR-Interaction-Portfolio/README.md

 - Developed fish boid flocking behavior using Unity’s scripting and math algorithms
 - Scripted and animated mermaid character to follow a smooth, math-driven pathway through the environment
+- Tailored existing water effects to enhance the immersive atmosphere of the underwater environment
 - Created naturalistic movement patterns enhancing immersion and storytelling

 ---